geoffsee/smenos/README.md

 ## System Architecture

-The SMENOS framework is orchestrated through **muxox**, a multiplexed service manager that coordinates all five specialist agents concurrently.
+The smḗnos framework is orchestrated through **muxox**, a multiplexed service manager that coordinates all five specialist agents concurrently.
 Each agent operates autonomously within its domain while maintaining protocol interfaces for inter-agent collaboration.

 ### Service Topology